unimarkup/specification/markup/inlines/boxes/inserts/inline-render-insert.md

 The general syntax for the inline render insert is described in the general [inline insert](/markup/inlines/boxes/inserts/README) section.

-The keyword for render insert is `''`.
+The keyword for render inserts is `''`.

 This insert tries to convert the resource content into Unimarkup inline elements.
 Parameters may be set after the URL, to use them for the content conversion.